 Resveratrol is a plant compound derived from red grapes that has antioxidant-like properties.
-It is also present in products that are made from red grapes, such as wine and juice.
+There are numerous possible health benefits of resveratrol.

 Many people use resveratrol as a health-boosting supplement.
 Research has linked the compound to potential health benefits such as improved brain health and blood pressure.
-It may also come with some side effects.
+However, resveratrol may also come with some side effects.

-This article will explore the health benefits associated with resveratrol, side effects, when and how to consume it, and more.
+This article will explore resveratrol’s potential health benefits, its side effects, when and how to consume it, and more.

-Resveratrol is a compound that belongs to polyphenols’ stilbenoids group, consisting of two phenol rings that are connected by an ethylene bridge.
+Resveratrol is a compound that belongs to a group of polyphenols called stilbenoids.
+These compounds consist of two phenol rings connected by an ethylene bridge.

-It is present in more than 70 plant species, primarily in the skin and seeds of red grapes.
-Resveratrol is also a phytoalexin, which is a protective antibiotic that plants produce under stress.
-Phytoalexin is what helps plants recover from fungal attacks, ultraviolet radiation, and other threatening circumstances.
+Resveratrol is present in more than 70 plant species but primarily in the skin and seeds of red grapes.
+It is also a phytoalexin, a protective antibiotic that plants produce when under stress.
+Phytoalexin helps plants recover from fungal attacks, ultraviolet radiation, and other threatening circumstances.

-When people consume reservatrol, it helps the body detoxify harmful molecules, much like antioxidants.
+When people consume reservatrol, it helps the body detoxify harmful molecules, much like antioxidants do.

 The human body metabolizes the compound quickly.
-It is fat-soluble and possesses
+It is fat-soluble and has

-There are many benefits associated with resveratrol, though they are mostly correlated to the compound rather than directly linked to the consumable supplement.
-A few of these health benefits include:
+Resveratrol has links to many possible health benefits, though they mostly have correlations to the compound rather than directly to the consumable supplement.
+The benefits include:

 - antioxidant effects on free radicals